 Polymer Materials Engineering

-Learn more about the Polymer Materials Engineering program!
+Watch the video to learn more about the Polymer Materials Engineering program at WWU!

 Congratulations to four junior PME research students who recently won 1st place in the poster competition at the 2023 SAMPE conference in Seattle.